architek/WWW-FBX/README.md

 Api methods will _die_ if the APIResponse is an error.
 It is up to the caller to handle this exception.

-The currently available services implemented in this module is given in [WWW::FBX::Role::API::APIv3](https://metacpan.org/pod/WWW::FBX::Role::API::APIv3).
+The list of currently available services implemented in this module is given in [WWW::FBX::Role::API::APIv3](https://metacpan.org/pod/WWW::FBX::Role::API::APIv3).

 This distribution is heavily inspired from [Net::Twitter](https://metacpan.org/pod/Net::Twitter).